Roland09/Fader/README.md

 [![](https://img.youtube.com/vi/A6mdaOySVQM/0.jpg)](https://www.youtube.com/watch?v=A6mdaOySVQM)

 If you need a custom fader, I suggest to check out EnviroTimeFader.cs, the implementation should be straightforward.
+Please also note that for the Enviro fader to work you need to have the ENVIRO scripting define symbol.
+I just added it so that you don't get compiler errors in case you don't have Enviro.